mutaphore/RTSP-Client-Server/project_documentation/readme.txt

 Main Method
 -----------
 Both server and client each contain a main method and should be executed separately on a server machine and client machine.
-They could also be executed on the same machine but each running in a different terminal process.
+Or they could both be executed on the same machine but running in separate terminal processes.

-Notes on Running the Client/Server Programs
+HOWTO Run Client/Server Programs
 -------------------------------------------
-To compile all *.java files, please use the makefile I created.
-Run the following command in bash to compile the source code:
+First, compile all *.java files, please use the makefile provided.
+Run the following commands in bash to compile the java source code (tested with java version 1.7):

 $ make